 Useful Tips and TricksBe aware that knotting can add between 1 to 3 inches of length to your design.
 Do use knotting tweezers to pull the knots because sharp edges can damage or cut your thread.

 Your favorites list is empty.
-Check out the graphic below - it is very easy to add SWAROVSKI ELEMENTS.
+Check out the graphic below - it is very easy to add SWAROVSKI CRYSTALS.

 Your favorites list is empty.
 Click the “add” icon to add a design to your “Favorites” list.